-We spoke with Mediaplanet about the steps women can take to manage their IBS, article linked here.
+Our executive director, Kelsey Cheyne spoke with Mediaplanet about the steps women can take to manage their IBS in their 2019 Women’s Health Campaign.

 The occasional bloat or watery poop is nothing to worry about.
 But if consistent belly pain, cramps, bloating, diarrhea, or constipation are getting in the way of you living your best life — you could have irritable bowel syndrome (IBS).

 The good news — IBS is manageable.
 Each person may be different in terms of what works and what doesn’t!

 Try slowly increasing dietary fibre by two to four grams per day to promote soft, painless stools and drink six to eight glasses of fluids per day.